Hugius/FabiEngine3D/doc/documents/TERRAIN_EDITOR.md

 ## General

-- All terrain entities will be saved in `~\projects\<your_project>\data\terrain.fe3d`.
+- All terrains will be saved in `~\projects\<your_project>\data\terrain.fe3d`.
-- You can create/edit/delete terrain entities.
+- You can create/edit/delete terrains.
-- Every created terrain entity can be placed in a scene.
+- Every created terrain can be placed in a scene.
+- Each terrain is generated with a height map.

 ## Controls